BA in Geography-Anthropology - Elementary Teacher Education

 - MAT 231 or MAT 232

-Those interested in teaching at the middle level (grades 6-8), it is recommended that they complete coursework in a second content area (.e., English, mathematics, social studies or science) to become highly qualified to teach an additional content area.
-Finally, students should consider taking education courses that will support them to become better teachers including, but not limited to, topics such as literacy, technology, understanding and collaborating with families.
+It is recommended that those interested in specifically teaching at the middle school level (grades 6-8) complete coursework in a second content area (e.g. English, mathematics, social studies or science) to become highly qualified to teach an additional content area.
+Finally, students should consider taking additional education courses, which will support them in becoming more well-rounded teachers, in topics such as literacy, technology, and collaborating with families.

 Recommendation for Certification

-Graduates who successfully complete all the teacher education program requirements are eligible for recommendation for teacher certification in Maine.
+Graduates who successfully complete all the Elementary Teacher Education Pathway requirements are eligible for recommendation for teacher certification in Maine.
 In order to be recommended for certification, students must complete the Recommendation for Certification form.
-Students who fail to meet the academic or professional teacher education program requirements or choose not to pursue teacher certification may withdraw from the teacher education pathway and graduate with their major.
+Students who fail to meet the academic or professional requirements of the Elementary Teacher Education Pathway or choose not to pursue teacher certification may withdraw from the pathway and graduate with their major.

 Teacher Education Program